 Trimming Your Labrador’s Nails

 Your Labrador should have neat short nails.
-Once claws begin to grow too long, you will notice that they have an effect on the dog’s feet.
-His toes will begin to splay apart slightly, which is uncomfortable for him.
+Once the claws begin to grow too long, you will notice that they have an effect on the dog’s feet.
+His toes will begin to splay apart slightly, which is uncomfortable for him, and make a noise if he walks on a hard floor.

-You will know when it is time to clip them if they click when he walks on hard flooring.
-You can also tell by examining them, as the nails should not extend beyond the pad or scratch on the ground when he stands upright.
+The nails should not extend beyond the pad or scratch on the ground when he stands upright.
 If this goes on for too long, it can make walking painful.
-So obviously you want to take steps to shorten the nail, long before it gets to this point.

-Dog’s nails grow at different rates.
+Lab nails grow at different rates.
 Which is why your Labrador might need his nails clipping, whilst your friend’s Labrador’s nails stay short.
-Even two dogs whose nails are subject to the same amount of wear and tear, may differ when it comes to nail growth.
+Even dogs whose nails are subject to the same amount of wear and tear, may differ when it comes to nail growth.

-I have one lab whose nails grow very quickly.
+I have a Lab whose nails grow very quickly.
 They need regular clipping unless she is really clocking up the miles each day.
 My other Labrador never needs her nails clipping.
 And this is really quite common.

 Wear and tear